-Level of training by Staff Group:
+3.2.6 Level of training by Staff Group:

-- all managerial staff must be in possession of an advanced food hygiene diploma/or equivalent prior to commencing or commit to attaining this standard within a period of four months; - all Production supervisory staff and chefs/cooks must be in possession of, or obtain within a period of four months, an intermediate food hygiene certificate or equivalent; - all other catering staff must be in possession of, or obtain within a period of four months, an elementary food hygiene certificate or equivalent; - all staff require to undertake HACCP training commensurate to their responsibilities.
+- all managerial staff must be in possession of an advanced food hygiene diploma/or equivalent prior to commencing or commit to attaining this standard within a period of preferable 6 months, as a minimum requirement; - all Production supervisory staff and chefs/cooks must be in possession of, or obtain within a period of preferable 6 months, an intermediate food hygiene certificate or equivalent; - all other catering staff must be in possession of, or obtain within a period of preferable 6 months, an elementary food hygiene certificate or equivalent; - all staff require to undertake HACCP training commensurate to their responsibilities; - food allergen training is mandatory for all catering staff, on an annual basis, and is to be recorded on an individual's training record.
+Training records are to be made available upon request for verification that annual training has taken place.